andreyorst/SimpleSnippets.vim/README.md

 ```
 to your vimrc.
 If you want to disable default mappings, to write your own using functions, append `let g:SimpleSnippets_dont_remap_tab = 1` to those settings.
 For other settings please read the documentation.

+Plugin was created and being maintained by [@andreyorst](https://github.com/andreyorst).
+If you found an issue, or want to propose a change, you're welcome to do so at SimpleSnippets.vim GitHub repository: https://github.com/andreyorst/SimpleSnippets.vim

 ## Why?

 Back in the days I didn't use snippets at all.
 Because, I thought, that I don't